Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 2.5 Design and Implementation Constraints

-This software should run within the limit of 1GB of ram allocated to the program.
+This software should run within the targeted limit of 1GB of ram allocated to the program.
 The program runs on java therefore the hardware also needs to be capable of running java.
 The device needs to be capable of rendering openGL windows.
 More limits will become apparent as development progresses.